 It helps us to gauge if the operational efficiency and scale are enabling the value of the business to improve.

 How Embedded Value (EV) is used to measure the long term profitability of the existing business?

-How is Persistency Ratio used to measure customer satisfaction?
+How is the Persistency Ratio used to measure customer satisfaction?

 This ratio measures the duration for which customers stick with policies.
 Policy renewals and policy returns contribute to this factor.
 Persistency ratios have been low in India, as compared to other countries in the world.

-Higher rates of persistency translate into reduced costs, increased profitability, overall growth with optimal long term income.
+Higher rates of persistency translate into reduced costs, increased profitability, and overall growth with optimal long-term income.